 How passion and expertise led to a billion-euro exit

-As a High-Tech Gründerfonds (HTGF) partner, Dr. Bernd Goergen has just signed the most successful exit in HTGF history.
-US pharmaceutical company Gilead Sciences is set to acquire German biotech start-up MYR for roughly EUR 1.15 billion.
+As a High-Tech Gründerfonds (HTGF) partner, Dr. Bernd Goergen has signed the most successful exit in HTGF history to date.
+US pharmaceutical company Gilead Sciences acquired German biotech start-up MYR for roughly EUR 1.15 billion at the end of 2020.
 In this interview, he speaks about the fight against Hepatitis D, drug development and his own personal successes.

-Bernd, congratulations are in order!
 In 2011, HTGF took up a stake in MYR.
-And now you’re about to close a billion-euro deal.
+And in 2020 the billion-euro deal took place.
 And yet you’ve said that there was an even more important moment in your own personal history with MYR.
 What was it?

-The exit is obviously really great, truly fantastic, and I’m delighted.
-You might say that the sale is the icing on the cake.
+The exit is obviously really great, you might say that the sale is the icing on the cake.
 But it’s also true that perhaps the nicest moment came on 31 July 2020.
 It was late at night when I received the news that the drug, which MYR had taken from preclinical development to market launch, had received conditional approval from the European Medicines Agency.
 I got the champagne bottle out the very next morning.

 What type of drug is it?